Skip to content

 Description

-Adds enablable API to SchemaFactoryAlpha.
-This creates an allowed type that can be loaded into a tree from the document but not written to the tree.
+Addsstaged API to SchemaFactoryAlpha.
+This creates an allowed type that can be read from the location where it's defined in a tree from the document but not written or moved into that location prior to upgrading.

 @Copilot Copilot AI review requested due to automatic review settings May 15, 2025 05:41